JacobMGEvans/git-graft/README.md

 Features:

 - Generated Git Hook
-- Node bin file running JS and has no dependencies
+- Hook is a bin file running Node & no dependencies
 - Configurable [git-graft.json](#configuration)
 - Validates the commit message and branch
 - [Usage](#usage)